-We have three separate school sites: Happy Valley Elementary School, Happy Valley Primary School, and Happy Valley Community Day School sit next to each other on the same road.
+We have three separate school sites: Happy Valley Elementary School, Happy Valley Primary School, and Happy Valley Community Day School.
+Happy Valley Primary School And Happy Valley Community Day School sit next to each other on the same road.
 Happy Valley Elementary School is located 4 miles from the other two school sites.
 The Happy Valley Independent Personalized Learning Program is also housed on the same road as the primary and community day schools.

 The school community may tune in to the radio or television for emergency information.
-Emergency information will also be disseminated using the Parent Square communication system.
+Emergency information will also be disseminated using the Districts current notification system.